 The Company adopted, and the stockholders approved, the 2007 Long-Term Incentive Plan (the "2007 Plan"), effective November 21, 2006, to provide incentives to eligible employees, directors and consultants.
 A maximum of 1.4 million shares of the Company's common stock can be issued under the 2007 Plan in connection with the grant of awards.
-Awards to purchase common stock have been granted pursuant to the 2007 Plan and are outstanding to various employees, officers, directors, Scientific Advisory Board members and independent distributors at prices between \$1.75 and \$10.50 per share, with initial vesting periods of one to three years.
+Awards to purchase common stock have been granted pursuant to the 2007 Plan and are outstanding to various employees, officers, directors, Scientific Advisory Board members and independent distributors at prices between \$3.36 and \$10.50 per share, with initial vesting periods of one to three years.
 Awards expire in accordance with the terms of each award and the shares subject to the award are added back to the 2007 Plan upon expiration of the award.
 The contractual term of stock options granted is generally ten years.
 Effective November 21, 2016, no new awards can be granted under the 2007 Plan.
+As of March 31, 2020, under the 2007 Plan, there were stock option awards outstanding, net of awards expired, for an aggregate of 25,000 shares of the Company's common stock.

 The Company adopted, and the stockholders approved, the 2010 Long-Term Incentive Plan (the "2010 Plan"), effective September 27, 2010, as amended on August 21, 2014, to provide incentives to certain employees, directors and consultants.
 A maximum of 1.0 million shares of the Company's common stock can be issued under the 2010 Plan in connection with the grant of awards.
 Awards to purchase common stock have been granted pursuant to the 2010 Plan and are outstanding to various employees, officers and directors.
 Outstanding stock options awarded under the 2010 Plan have exercise prices between \$5.60 and \$20.09 per share, and vest over one to four year vesting periods.
 Awards expire in accordance with the terms of each award and, upon expiration of the award, the shares subject to the award will be added to the 2017 Plan pool as described below.
 The contractual term of stock options granted is generally ten years.
 No new awards will be granted under the 2010 Plan and forfeited or terminated shares may be added to the 2017 Plan pool as described below.
+As of March 31, 2020, under the 2010 Plan, there were stock option awards outstanding, net of awards expired, for an aggregate of 0.1 million shares of the Company's common stock.